linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/7ac1901c2f35aa3f64f6105b7eeedeb193a934db6df95f7537dfa9f569b9030c.jpg)

 Businesses across industries looked to the federal government for aid to shore up their finances.
 The auto industry in particular remained in dire straits and actively sought backstops from the federal government.
-However, the Treasury department was reluctant to broaden the  $700 billion TARP package to include industrial companies and was thus unwilling to assist major automakers.
-In early November, the Treasury turned down a request by General Motors for$ 10 billion to help finance a possible merger with Chrysler.
+However, the Treasury department was reluctant to broaden the  \$700 billion TARP package to include industrial companies and was thus unwilling to assist major automakers.
+In early November, the Treasury turned down a request by General Motors for\$ 10 billion to help finance a possible merger with Chrysler.
 Without funding from the federal government and with credit markets remaining nonfunctional, automakers turned to selling assets to raise cash.
 Both Ford and General Motors sold their stakes in other automakers during the month.

-On November 10, AIG reported a  $25 billion quarterly loss (while securing an additional$ 150 billion from the government to curtail financial contagion).
-Fannie Mae posted a $29 billion loss and said it might need more than the $100 billion the Treasury had already pledged to keep it afloat.
+On November 10, AIG reported a  \$25 billion quarterly loss (while securing an additional\$ 150 billion from the government to curtail financial contagion).
+Fannie Mae posted a \$29 billion loss and said it might need more than the \$100 billion the Treasury had already pledged to keep it afloat.

 Paulson hadn't said anything publicly about how his thinking was changing, as he hadn't wanted to influence the election.[53]
 The market was expecting a significant asset repurchase program.
 However, in a mid-November postelection speech, Paulson announced his plans for modifying Treasury's use of TARP.
 He disclosed that Treasury no longer planned to buy illiquid assets because the market for these securities was frozen.
 Funds would instead be channeled to banks and nonbank financial companies (though not auto companies) as equity-like capital to better free them up to resume normal lending.
 Additionally, a new lending program was announced that was targeted at consumer lending markets.
 This new program allowed the Treasury to put up part of the funding for auto loans, credit cards, and student loans.
 The markets, however, reacted negatively to the adjustment.
 Paulson noted after the fact: "As I feared, the markets focused on the fact that there wouldn't be a program to purchase mortgage-related assets."[54]
 This rattled the markets and the S&P dropped 5.2 percent.

 Stocks reached a new low on November 20, down over 20 percent for the month (and 52 percent from their highs).
 Oil collapsed (now below 50 a barrel), and home prices continued to fall.
 However, this new low was met with a relatively quick reversal on news that Obama would nominate Timothy Geithner to be Treasury secretary and Larry Summers (former Treasury secretary) to be director of the National Economic Council, as both were justifiably considered highly capable.
 Summers came into this job having been concerned about the possibility of a major debt crisis for a while (in a speech in early March before Bear's collapse, he had said, "I believe that we are facing the most serious combination of macroeconomic and financial stresses that the United States has faced in a generation—and possibly much longer than that,"[55] and he was an advocate of big policy moves in response to the crisis.
 He would end up as a key decision-maker in the administration's policy toward auto companies.
 Bernanke would of course stay at the Fed, so there was good continuity among the leaders of the economic team.
 These moves helped assure policy continuity between administrations.

-On November 25, the Federal Reserve and the Treasury announced  $800 billion in lending and asset purchases aimed at pushing down mortgage rates (to help the housing market).
-The central bank committed to purchases of$ 600 billion in debt tied to home loans.
+On November 25, the Federal Reserve and the Treasury announced  \$800 billion in lending and asset purchases aimed at pushing down mortgage rates (to help the housing market).
+The central bank committed to purchases of\$ 600 billion in debt tied to home loans.
 This was their first Quantitative Easing (QE) program.
 This was a classic and critical step in managing a deleveraging.
 Central bankers in the midst of crises are forced to choose between 1) "printing" more money (beyond what's needed for bank liquidity) to replace the decline in private credit, and 2) allowing a big tightening as credit collapses.
 They inevitably choose to print, as they did in this case, which is when things changed dramatically.

 I hope you will read the next section, about the US debt crisis in the 1928-37 period (as well as look at the other cases) to see how true this is.
 What was different in 2008 was the speed with which the policy makers made this crucial step.
 The 1930-33 depression went on so long because policy makers were so slow to react—not because their problems were